So it has been a little over a month since we relocated to Sweden in a town called Gävle about 90 mins north of Stockholm.

 We are looking forward to exploring as much of Sweden as possible during our time here and hopefully Covid will not hold us back too much but who can predict the future?

-For now we are just going to enjoy Gävle and what every experiences come our way in the coming weeks.
+For now we are just going to enjoy Gävle and any experience that comes our way.